Once again the Appliance hunter has set out to find the best of the best, this time searching down the Best Pet Hair Vacuum Cleaners.

 Good Container Size

-Hand and hand with a good container size is having one that’s nice and easy to empty.
+Hand and hand with a good container size are having one that’s nice and easy to empty.

 Bagged vacuums are the easiest, as we talked about earlier, but you don’t want to be fiddling around with clips and spilling dust everywhere while you try to empty it!